 The cutting linear stapler instrument is removed and the staple line is inspected for potential bleeding.
 Additional sutures may be required to control any bleeding points.
 Traction sutures re-placed through the ends of both staple lines to approximate the wound edges in an everted manner while the stoma is held open (figure 3).
 The mucosal margins may be approximated with Babcock forceps, which, along with the angle retention sutures, ensure a complete inclusion of the bowel walls within the noncutting linear stapler.
 The stapler is fired, and all excess bowel beyond the staples is excised by cutting along the outside surface of the stapler (figure 4).
 The new staple suture line is inspected for hemostasis.
 Several additional sutures are placed to secure the angles of the anastomosis (figure 5), while some prefer to place additional sutures inverting the final external staple line.
 The adequacy of the stoma is determined by compressing the opposing intestinal wall between the thumb and the index finger.

-Constant gastric suction is maintained.
-The indications for ...
+Constant gastric suction is maintained. ...